 [STEP7] – Observe Frequent Water Changes

-Observe frequent water changes for the hospital tank, and do a regular water change for the main tank to clean it, and avoid using excess medicine.
+Observe frequent water changes for the hospital tank, do a regular water change for the main tank to clean it, and avoid using excess medicine.

 [STEP8] – Check For Secondary Infections Symptoms